 Alcalá today offers a wealth of beautiful architectural gems to discover.
 Among its ancient churches and Christian convents, you will find the Palacio de Laredo, which was constructed by architect and subsequent major of Alcalá from 1891-1893.
 The Palace was designed with a mix of Gothic, Renaissance, Pompeian, Modern and Mudejar (a blend of Islamic and Spanish) styles, paying true homage to Spain´s architectural history.

 Stay tuned next time for Part 2 of our ´UNESCO sites near Madrid´ posts, which will focus on the smaller and very individual towns of Cuenca, Ávila and Aranjuez.
-If you would like to do a holiday with these fantastic locations, take a look at our Madrid, Toledo, Segovia tour, which has options to add other cities like Cuenca and Ávila.
+If you would like to do a holiday with these fantastic locations, take a look at the cultural day tours from Madrid, which has options to add other cities like Toledo and Segovia.